 As the Teacher’s disciples had shown up at his home, each had shared what they remembered of the events in the garden.
 While their descriptions varied to some degree, without fail, all remembered one thing: Judas had betrayed Jesus.

-Prophecy Fulfilled: “Then Judas Iscariot, one of the twelve, went to the chief priests in order that he might deliver Him up to them.
-And after hearing this, they were delighted and promised to give him money.
-And he sought how he might conveniently betray Him” (Mark 14:10-11).
+Prophecy Fulfilled: Then Judas Iscariot, one of the Twelve, went to the chief priests to betray Jesus to them.
+They were delighted to hear this and promised to give him money.
+So he watched for an opportunity to hand Him over.”
+(Mark 14:10–11)

 Jesus’ disciples would abandon Him.